Bianca20090/personalProjects/README.md

 * Implemented role-based analysis by continent, allowing users and managers to monitor performance and compare results across different geographic regions.
 * Transformed complex datasets into clear and intuitive visual reports, allowing managers to quickly identify trends, opportunities, and areas requiring attention.
 * Delivered a centralized business intelligence solution that enhances reporting efficiency and supports strategic decision-making.

+ Web App for Car Rentals (JavaScript, HTML, CSS, Firebase, Node.js)

+* Developed a car rental web platform featuring advanced search and filtering functionality.
+* Implemented a custom web scraping script (Node.js) to automatically extract images and general information about vehicles from external sources.
+* Designed a progressive database update mechanism, ensuring that new listings and vehicle details are consistently added without overwriting existing data.
+* Integrated Firebase Authentication for secure user login and profile management.
+* Built personalized user profiles that allow saving favorite listings, generating tailored recommendations, and tracking browsing history.
+* Additional documentation and application screenshots are available in the repository under Car_app.pdf.

  Flower Shop App (C#)